 The man showed where his bullet had passed through the buck’s shoulder.
 This wound caused the deer’s hobbling but was not a killing shot.
 Nevertheless, the man took possession of the deer and left without discussion.

 Situations like this aren’t new.
 They happened even in ancient times.
-Sometimes hunters settle the matter to the both parties’ satisfaction, but sometimes a judge must decide the case.
+Sometimes, hunters settle the matter to the both parties’ satisfaction, but other times a judge must decide the case.

 Each case involves different circumstances, so no hard-and-fast rules govern such situations.
 Nevertheless, enough decisions have been handed down to establish legal precedents all deer hunters should understand.

 One early record comes down from Gaius, second-century Roman patriarch of modern lawmakers.
 “One does not become the proprietor of a wild beast which he has wounded, but which he has not effectually taken,” he wrote.
 “Pursuit alone vests in the sportsman no property in the animal pursued; and even pursuit accompanied by wounding is equally ineffectual for the purpose, unless the animal is actually taken.”
 The English later adopted this law as their own, and in time, it spread to America as well.

 One early U.S. case involved two New York deer hunters.
 Mr. Fenning shot a buck.
 The deer fell but quickly rallied and disappeared with Fenning’s dogs in pursuit.
 Darkness was falling, so Fenning abandoned the chase and returned to camp.

 Six miles from where Fenning wounded it, a second hunter, Mr. Fargo, shot the animal and finished it off.
 Back on the deer’s trail next morning, Fenning came upon Fargo and his kill and argued his right to the buck because he had wounded it with a shot he believed would prove fatal.
 Fargo believed the deer was his because he fired the killing shot.
 Fenning took the case to court — and lost.